MikhailTerekhov/mup/README.md

 - Same as above, but instead of LayerNorm this uses RMSNorm without a learnable gain
 - Same as above, but the embedding learning rate is scaled correctly
 - Same as above, but the logits are scaled with the square root of the width of the network, rather than with the width as suggested by EleutherAI.
 This correction seems to be necessary due to us using untied unembedding matrix, whereas EleutherAI uses the same parameters for embedding and unembedding.

+As we can see, the transfer slowly improves with each modification, even though sometimes (eg in the case of RMSNorm), we loose some of the evaluation performance of the larger models.

 ## Getting started